 Phthalates are endocrine disrupting chemicals that make up many consumer products.
 You might expect to find them more in personal care products, but they migrate easily, which is why you’ll also find phthalates in food.

 If endocrine disruptors in plastic toys and personal care products weren’t enough of a health concern, we’re now learning about the dangers of phthalates in food.
 In fact, phthalate exposure from our food and water supply is greater than we realized.

 Most of us know that eating out isn’t the healthiest option.
 With restaurant menus full of calorie-dense and nutrient-lacking food items, it doesn’t take many trips to the drive-thru to become at risk for the chronic diseases associated with obesity and a high sodium diet.

-However, sometimes we get busy and don’t have the time or energy to cook a healthy meal — and if we’re being honest, many of us crave some sort of greasy confection from time to time.
-Although “everything in moderation” is the advice we’re given about many things in life, not all of us are as good about following it when our favorite fatty meal is calling our names.
+However, sometimes we get busy and don’t have the time or energy to cook a healthy meal — and if we’re being honest, many of us crave our favorite fast food or takeout from time to time.
+Although “everything in moderation” is the advice we’re given about many things in life, not all of us are good at following it when our favorite fatty meal is calling our names.